victoria-analyst/pawly-data-analytics/analysis/insights_bigquery.md

 ### Geographic distribution: central concentration, empty periphery
 Most businesses are clustered in central and near-central Kyiv, while residential districts show only sparse or empty coverage.
-This is expected for manually collected data — businesses that are easier to find online have typically already invested in promotion.
+This is expected for manually collected data: businesses that are easier to find online have typically already invested in promotion.
 The real market is likely broader than the platform shows; vet clinics, pet shops, and grooming salons in residential areas probably exist but weren't captured due to